Relativistic Thinking: Breaking Free from Rigid Beliefs

 - the integration of contradiction into an overriding whole (Yan & Arlin, 2005).

 Basically mature thought requires that we travel through relativistic thinking in a path of development.
-At some point, heathy decision making requires judgement that integrates relativism into an overriding whole.
+At some point, healthy decision making requires judgement that integrates relativism into an overriding whole.

 The striking conclusion to research on relativistic thinking is that it commonly is used as an absolute, just as the moral imperatives it is used to argue against.
 Many people create the “don’t judge” imperative, thinking they, citing relativism as the foundation for this rule.
 Yet, it is just another case of absolutism.

 We can’t get around it.
 We must think.
-Then we must evaluate. and finally, we must slow down and consider multiple view points.
-Not just as a practice to entertain our minds but to lead to practical judgements of the most “effective means, ends, instruments, tools, and activities to produce an outcome” (1997).
+Then we must evaluate. and finally, we must slow down and consider multiple viewpoints.
+Not just as a practice to entertain our minds but to lead to practical judgements of the most “effective means, ends, instruments, tools, and activities to produce an outcome” (Kurtz, 1997).
 Even these conclusions are not final.
-They remain subject to the “continuous process of reinterpretation and reappropriation” (2009).
+They remain subject to the “continuous process of reinterpretation and reappropriation” (Csikszentmihalyi, 2009).

 References: